2008–09 Manchester United F.C. season: Premier League

 United started 2009 with a crucial 3–0 win over Chelsea, putting them 1 point behind Chelsea and 5 points behind Liverpool, but they did have two games in hand.
 Ferguson surprised the crowd by starting Ryan Giggs ahead of Michael Carrick in central midfield, and the move paid off as Giggs was instrumental in the win.
 Both teams attacked in the first half, but forced few saves from either goalkeeper for the opening 30 minutes.
 In the 45th minute Wayne Rooney nudged the ball onto the pitch from a corner kick, before sauntering off, allowing Ryan Giggs to stroll casually over as if he was supposed to take the corner all along.
 Then, as Chelsea's players arranged themselves, presuming the ball to be out of play, Giggs crossed to Ronaldo who headed the ball home.
 However, the goal was disallowed.
 United retook the corner and scored through Berbatov's flick-on to Vidić who headed it in.
 Rooney stabbed the ball into the net after 63 minutes from a Patrice Evra cross and a Ronaldo backheel, while Berbatov completed the rout in the 86th minute from a cross from a Ronaldo free kick.

 Following the win over Chelsea, United's next game was at home to Wigan.
 Rooney scored from less than six yards after just 54 seconds on a cross from Ronaldo, but hobbled off with a hamstring injury just a few minutes later.
 Tevez, who replaced Rooney, had a good chance after 20 minutes, rounding Chris Kirkland in the Wigan net, but his touch was too heavy and he failed to convert the chance.
 Wigan improved after the disastrous start, but neither side could find a goal and the match ended 1–0 to United.
 With this result, United climbed to 2nd (their highest position of the season so far) above Chelsea.
 They remained 2 points behind Liverpool, but having played one game fewer than the Merseysiders.

-The Reds then travelled the short distance to Bolton's Reebok Stadium on 17 January.
+The Reds then travelled the short distance to Bolton Wanderers' Reebok Stadium on 17 January.
 Both sides remained scoreless after 89 minutes, with Bolton keeper Jussi Jääskeläinen making several terrific saves and Van der Sar challenged by a Fabrice Muamba long-range shot.
 Finally, Berbatov headed in a Tevez cross in the 90th minute.
 With the win, United extended their clean sheet record to 10, tying a record set by Chelsea in the 2004–05 season.
 Also with the victory, United gained three points, enough to reach the top spot of the Premier League table.
 This was the first time United had returned to the top spot since winning the 2007–08 Premier League title on 11 May 2008.